Keep the Trail Access info current...

 About the region

-Chiltern-Mt Pilot National Park (21,636ha) is located between Beechworth and the low hills surrounding Chiltern and includes the striking Mt Pilot Range and Woolshed Falls.
+Chiltern-Mount Pilot National Park (21,636ha) is located between Beechworth and the low hills surrounding Chiltern and includes the striking Mount Pilot Range and Woolshed Falls.
 The park protects a Box-Ironbark forest with a diverse range of natural and historic landscapes.

 Warning; There is a section of this hike that is completely off-trail.
 Excellent navigation skills will be required.